 Arthritis Action is the only UK charity giving hands-on, practical help to improve the quality of life for people affected by arthritis.
 The Charity offers healthy eating and nutritional advice; access to clinical appointments with its network of osteopaths, physiotherapists, and acupuncturists; exercise tips; and pain management techniques, to help people with arthritis gain the knowledge and confidence to manage their condition themselves and live life to the full.

-These incredibly popular forearm, fully adjustable, lightweight crutches have recently been redesigned, taking on board recommendations from orthopaedic surgeons and customer feedback, to create an improved version that is more durable and hardwearing than before.
+These incredibly popular forearm gutter, fully adjustable, lightweight crutches have recently been redesigned, taking on board recommendations from orthopaedic surgeons and customer feedback, to create an improved version that is more durable and hardwearing than before.

-The unique design of SmartCRUTCH spreads the entire load of your forearm and the ergonomic design keeps the hands and wrists in a natural position, which greatly reduces pain and pressure on these
+Unlike other elbow crutches, the unique design of SmartCRUTCH spreads the entire load of your forearm and the ergonomic design keeps the hands and wrists in a natural position, which greatly

 Patrick Burke is medically retired with advanced Multiple Sclerosis (MS) and now runs a website called aid4disabled.com, which is about Partick's journey with MS since he was forced into early retirement.
 Patrick likes to be positive whilst living with MS and he also shares stories of others who have a positive focus whilst living with the condition.